 In Raber’s defense, he does not propose we do away with fun names and strain variety altogether.
 Instead, he suggests a new classification system with names that set more accurate expectations.
 He’s mainly concerned about what retailers are telling their patients in regards to a strain’s effect.
 Most of these recommendations are based on the strain’s cannabinoid profile, or the chemical makeup that governs its effects (e.g., THC/CBD content).

 But when comparing the chemical content of different batches of the sativa Sour Diesel, the cannabinoid profiles reflect some of this variability.
 Test results from multiple cannabis analysis labs show only loose consistency between their THC and CBD content and ratios.
-Then again, strains like Charlotte’s Web and Harlequin have been bred to contain high amounts of CBD, so it would seem that the genetic basis of strains count for something.

 In a discussion of terpenes, Raber told High Times, “A terpene analysis is like a fingerprint.
 It can tell you if it’s the same strain under different names.
 We can see strains going by different names that have the same terpene profile.
 We now know those strains are identical.”